bkrien/SQL-Intro/README.md

 You can see what this looks like with an example that creates a small Persons tables, adds a person, and then returns the resulting person along the bottom:
 ![DB Fiddle Example](/screenshots/DB_Fiddle_Homescreen.png)

+**NOTE: Make sure that at the top of your screen, next to database, you have MySQL v.
+8.0 selected**

 As you go through the process of adding and manipulating data, you'll be using bits of SQL.
 This code will appear in blocks like this one:
 ```
 CREATE TABLE table